Learning about accessibility progress in the tech world

 - Save time with keyboard shortcuts

-- Use Speech Recognition to control your PC
+- Use Voice Recognition to control your PC

 - Microsoft Edge Team – Accessibility (Blog)